To attend college or university for photography, or to get a job working in photography, at some point, you will need a student photography portfolio.

 Push Yourself Creatively

 If you’re feeling like the photos in your photography portfolio for college aren’t quite measuring up in the creativity department, assign yourself a photo prompt that forces you to get outside of your comfort zone.
-Not only will this open you up to new experiences and possibilities, it will also show your willingness to try new things and take chances.
-Admissions and Potential employers will see that you can learn a new skill quickly and can effectively accomplish any assignment, even when it’s something not currently in your skill set.
+Not only will this open you up to new experiences and possibilities, but it will also show your willingness to try new things and take chances.

 Do Your Research

-If you are able to cite your influences and talk about how your work fits into the grander scheme of photography, it will show that you really put in the time and effort to gain a full understanding of your craft and the ability to demonstrate that through your work.
-Browse some photography portfolios of successful contemporary photographers like Mark Clennon and Michelle Watt, as well as well-known historical photographers.
+If you can cite your influences and talk about how your work fits into the grander scheme of photography, it will show that you really put in the time and effort to gain a full understanding of your craft and the ability to demonstrate that through your work.

-When you find a few whose work resonates with you, do a little research by reading up about their concepts and practices.
+When you find a few whose work resonates with you, dive a little deeper into your research by reading up about their concepts and practices.
 You should be able to talk about why you respect their work (beyond just liking the appearance) and how you plan to use this inspiration to further your own photography process.
-This will show that you have plans to continue to grow artistically and professionally in the future, and that you’re not complacent.
+This will show that you have plans to continue to grow artistically and professionally in the future and that you’re not complacent.

 Try to link some of what you glean from these influences to the work in your photography portfolio for university, or even create and include a photo that directly references a famous, recognizable photograph in order to instantly relate your work to the history of photography.